 While the simplicity and effectiveness of the weighted linear combination for criteria aggregation were previously mentioned and successfully applied, the Ordered Weighted Averaging (OWA) method offers a potential upgrade to the applied methods.
 Its potential in GIS-based multicriteria analysis is primarily notable through the integration of fuzzy measures in the criteria aggregation process [112].
 OWA was successfully applied for suitability analysis of crops in combination with AHP [113] and multicriteria analysis regarding soil chemical properties in combination with IDW as the interpolation method [114].
 The majority of applied methods for GIS-based multicriteria analysis in this study support the automatization of the calculation process, which will be a subject of future research.
 Inputs consisting of criteria selection, pairwise matrix comparison and standardization specifications should be assigned at the beginning of the algorithm.
-The main benefits of automatization in this research were noticeable during the process of soil texture map calculation, which are time-efficiency and easier applicability of the process to future calculations [78].
+The main benefits of automatization in this research were noticeable during the process to future calculations [78].
 Automatization is considered as a major property for making the GIS-based methods and algorithms considerably more applicable in regular practice [115].
 Since the user does not have to conduct each process in the GIS environment manually, the accessibility of automated methods expands to users with limited knowledge of geospatial data.